Working Holiday in Australia: Frequently Asked Questions

 Q: Do I need a stamp or label in my passport?

-A: You will not normally need to have a visa label placed in your passport unless the Department of Immigration and Border Protection makes this a condition of your visa.
+A: You will not normally need to have a visa label placed in your passport unless the Department of Immigration makes this a condition of your visa.
 This is because the visa is linked electronically to the passport details provided in your visa application.

-Q: What does 'specified worker in regional Australia' mean?
+Q: What does 'seasonal worker in regional Australia' mean?

 Regional Australia: anywhere in Australia except Sydney, Newcastle, Wollongong, the NSW Central Coast, Brisbane, the Gold Coast, Perth, Melbourne or the ACT.
 Any area identified on the Australian JobSearch website as requiring harvest workers will come within the definition of 'regional Australia'.